-Deciding who is responsible for cleaning mould depends on how it appeared in the first place.
-The tenant should notify the property manager/owner as soon as they are aware of a mould issue.
+If mould becomes present in a rental property, the tenant should notify the property manager/owner as soon as they are aware of the mould issue.